Mastercard/oauth1-signer-ruby/README.md

 ```

 ### Loading the Signing Key <a name="loading-the-signing-key"></a>

+The following code shows how to load the private key using `OpenSSL`:
 ```ruby
 is = File.binread ("<insert PKCS#12 key file path>");
 signing_key = OpenSSL::PKCS12.new (is, "<insert key password>").key;